-As part of the ADF&G Statewide Rockfish Initiative, Central Region is developing a black rockfish assessment model for the Cook Inlet Area and a yelloweye rockfish assessment model for Inside District of the PWS Area.
+A hydroacoustic survey was initiated in 2019 in the North Gulf District to develop an index of abundance for black rockfish following Westward Region's survey methodology.
+This survey is conducted biennially (2019, 2021, and 2023) with Westward Division of Commercial Fish staff, equipment, and vessel.
+As part of the ADF&G Statewide Rockfish Initiative, Central Region is developing a black rockfish assessment model for the CIA and a yelloweye rockfish assessment model for Inside waters of the PWSA in collaboration with the Division of Sport Fish.
 Data for both models include commercial and sport fishery removals along with length and age compositions from each fishery.
-As part of this effort, commercial and sport harvest reconstructions are being conducted for those years where either known harvest is not available for commercial landing from fish tickets or is presently difficult to estimate for sport fishery landings.
-These data-moderate assessments are utilizing an integrated stock assessment framework implemented in the Stock Synthesis Data Limited Tool (SS-DL) developed by Jason Cope (https://github.com/shcaba/SS-DL-tool) (Contact Mike Byerly or Wyatt Rhea-Fournier).
+As part of this effort, commercial and sport harvest reconstructions are being developed for those years where either known harvest is not available for commercial landing from fish tickets or is presently difficult to estimate for sport fishery landings.
+These data-moderate assessments are utilizing an integrated stock assessment framework implemented in the Stock Synthesis Data Limited Tool (SS-DL) developed by Jason Cope (https://github.com/shcaba/SS-DL-tool) (Contact Wyatt Rhea-Fournier).

-The Westward Region continued port sampling of several commercial rockfish species in 2021.
+The Westward Region continued port sampling of several commercial rockfish species in 2023.
 Rockfish sampling concentrated on black and dark rockfish with opportunistic sampling of other miscellaneous Sebastes species.
 Skippers were interviewed for information on effort, location, and bycatch.
 Length, weight, gonadal maturity, and otolith samples were collected (Contact Sonya El Mejjati).
-Staff from the Kodiak office are in the process of aging black rockfish otoliths through the 2021 season.
-The Westward Region also continued to conduct hydroacoustic surveys of black and dark rockfish in the Northeast, Afognak, Eastside, and Southeast districts of the Kodiak Management Area in 2021 to generate biomass estimates for both black and dark rockfish.
-Surveys of Northeast, Afognak, Eastside, and Southeast districts in the Kodiak Management Area will continue in 2022.
-As one of ADF&G's SRI research priorities, a black rockfish maturity study was initiated in 2019 and collections continued through 2021 with the goal of updating the maturity parameters for black rockfish in the Kodiak Area (Contact Carrie Worton).
+Staff from the Kodiak office aged 1,050 black rockfish, 500 dark rockfish and 5 yelloweye otoliths for the 2023 season.
+The Westward Region also continued to conduct hydroacoustic surveys of black and dark rockfish in the Northeast, Afognak, Southeast, and Westside districts of the Kodiak Management Area in 2023 to generate biomass estimates for both black and dark rockfish.
+Surveys of Northeast, Afognak, Eastside, Southeast, and Westside districts in the Kodiak Management Area will continue in 2024.
+As one of ADF&G's SRI research priorities, a black rockfish maturity study was initiated in 2019 and collections continued through 2021 and 2023 with the goal of updating biological parameters for black rockfish in the Kodiak Area (Contact Carrie Worton).

-The Division of Sport Fish-Southeast Region continued to collect catch and harvest data from rockfish as part of a marine harvest onsite survey program with rockfish harvests tabulated back to 1978 in some ports.
-Rockfish objectives included estimation of 1) species composition, 2) length composition and average weight, as derived from a length-weight regression relationship, 3) age and sex composition of black rockfish at Sitka, 4) genetic composition of black rockfish from inside and outside ports, and 5) biomass of total sport removals (harvest and release mortality).
+The Division of Sport Fish-Southeast Region continued to collect catch and harvest data from rockfish as part of a marine harvest onsite creel survey program with rockfish harvests tabulated back to 1978 in some ports.
+Rockfish objectives included estimation of 1) species composition, 2) length composition and average weight, as derived from a length-weight regression relationship, 3) age and sex composition of black rockfish at Ketchikan, Sitka, and Elfin Cove, 4) genetic composition of black rockfish from inside and outside ports, and 5) biomass of total sport removals (harvest and release mortality).
 Primary species harvested in Southeast Alaska included those from the pelagic assemblage (primarily black and dusky rockfish), and lesser amounts of slope species such as silvergray, shortraker, and redbanded rockfish.
-A total sample size of 4,535 rockfish was obtained from the sport harvests at the ports of Ketchikan, Craig, Wrangell, Petersburg, Juneau, Sitka, Gustavus, and Yakutat in 2021 (Contact Mike Jaenicke).
+A total sample size of 6,496 rockfish was obtained from the sport harvests at the ports of Ketchikan, Craig, Wrangell, Petersburg, Juneau, Sitka, Elfin Cove, and Yakutat in 2023 (Contact Chris Hinds).